-When you photograph a landscape in "landscape" mode, you do so in order to get as much of the vista into your image as possible, but if there is something of particular interest in the scene that you would like to single out, like a tree for instance, or a rocky outcrop, you may need shoot the photograph in portrait mode in order to get all of the subject's "verticalness" in the shot.
+When you photograph a landscape in 'landscape' mode, you do so in order to get as much of the vista into your image as possible, but if there is something of particular interest in the scene that you would like to single out, like a tree for instance, or a rocky outcrop, you may need to shoot the photograph in portrait mode in order to get all of the subject's 'verticalness' in the shot.

-In other words, you have to make the decision about how you wish to portray a certain subject, and like I said earlier, what emotive feelings do you wish to evoke in your image.
+In other words, you have to make the decision about how you wish to portray a certain subject, and as mentioned earlier, whatever 'emotive' feelings you wish to evoke in your image.

 Back to the old psychology thing!
 A photograph taken in landscape fashion evokes emotions of subtlety, calmness or peacefulness, whilst subjects taken in portrait mode conjure up feelings of power, strength and dynamism.

 So, something else to think about while you are standing behind your camera waiting to shoot your masterpiece.

 Yes, that old psychology thing again!
 And whilst you are standing there contemplating your landscape, are you able to keep it simple?
-You now know, that in your story, you need to have a beginning, a middle and an end, but in order to keep this book simple, we don't want to have too many confusing characters and chapters or in this case, unwanted elements in the image, because the human eye is decidedly lazy when it comes to looking at "busy" photographs.
+You now know, that in your story, you need to have a beginning, a middle and an end, but in order to keep this book simple, we don't want to have too many confusing characters and chapters or in this case, unwanted elements in the image, because the human eye is decidedly lazy when it comes to looking at 'busy' photographs.
 It needs to be kept interested.
 Therefore, you must have a centre of interest and a means of directing the eye to that centre of interest.
 And to hold the interest.
 You have no doubt heard the phrase, 'Less is more' and this should apply even more so in photography.

 There are certain elements you need to know about, that we can use tools in the designing of a good composition.